connexta/connexta.github.io/content/careers/_posts/2014-11-25-integrator.md

 required:
  - Excellent interpersonal and communication skills
- - Ability to​give customer briefings and demonstrations
+ - Ability to give customer briefings and demonstrations
  - Understanding of OS virtualization, provisioning, and automation.
  - System Administration skills related to Linux and Windows operating systems.
  - Ability to quickly learn and use new technologies